-- Try to avoid the rush hours (7 – 10 AM and 4 – 7 PM), which tend to be the most crowded times.
-One bonus point about using them at these prime hours: faster and more frequent trains; just expect a crowd.
+- Try to avoid rush hours (7 – 10 AM and 4 – 7 PM), which tend to be the most crowded.
+That being said, the trains during rush hours are faster and more frequent; just expect a crowd.

 - Hold on tightly.
 Even seasoned New Yorkers always hang on — the train can suddenly come to a halting stop or make a complete jerk, tossing riders or whatever they’re holding.

 - Don’t drink or eat anything on the subway.
-I have seen coffee fly, sodas spill and much more — not to mention what type of dander may be floating around in the air down there.
+Coffees fly, sodas spill and food hits the well-traveled floor.

-- Always keep your wallet in your front pocket and your purse bag or belongings in front of you.
+- Keep your wallet in your front pocket and your handbag and belongings in front of you.